ammdias/finctrl/MANUAL.md

 * They are listed from the most recent down to the most ancient;
 * The account balance is the amount available on each account after the operation has taken place.
+* The 'Total amounts by currency' is a list of the sum of the 'Total amount' column by currency.
+As all the transactions listed belong to accounts with the same currency, Euro, only one value is listed.

 Probably it makes more sense to list the transactions on a single account, and we may do that:

     Test > ls tr on bank

     Account | Id | Date       | Description           | Total amount | Account balance
     --------+----+------------+-----------------------+--------------+----------------
     Bank    |  4 | 2021-03-03 | ATM withdrawal        |       -10.00 |         4930.01
     Bank    |  3 | 2021-03-02 | Phone bill, Feb.
 2021 |       -59.99 |         4940.01
     Bank    |  2 | 2021-03-01 | Deposit               |      5000.00 |         5000.00

+    Total amounts by currency:
+        Euro: 4930.01

 Finally, although there is no need with so few transactions, we may also set a date interval on the transactions listed:

     Test > ls tr on bank from 3/2 to today

     Account | Id | Date       | Description           | Total amount | Account balance
     --------+----+------------+-----------------------+--------------+----------------
     Bank    |  4 | 2021-03-03 | ATM withdrawal        |       -10.00 |         4930.01
     Bank    |  3 | 2021-03-02 | Phone bill, Feb.
 2021 |       -59.99 |         4940.01

+    Total amounts by currency:
+        Euro: -69.99

 If the `from` date is omitted, the listing starts at the first transaction; if instead the `to` date is omitted, the listing ends in the most recent recorded